katahiromz/RisohEditor/README.md

     - Added "replacing-dialog-fonts" feature.
     - Moved some menu items to "Edit" menu.
     - Added zero-value-check of resource name and resource type.
+    - Added DS_CENTER style to the sample resource dialog.

 ## Contact Us